opendp/opendp/docs/source/developer/development-environment.rst

     pip install flake8 pytest
     pip install -e .

 The `-e` flag is significant!
 It stands for "editable", meaning you only have to run this command once.
+That is, you do not need to reinstall the OpenDP Python package if changes are made in the ``/python/src`` folder or to the library binary, but you should restart the Python interpreter or kernel.
 At this point, you should be able use OpenDP as a locally installed package.